dopeboy/curriculum-2.0/units/4-javascript/1-variable/README.md

 ####Arithmetic operations

 Once we've stored something into a variable, we can do things with it.
-Suppose we had a variable that stored a number:
+Suppose we have a variable that stored a number:

 ```
 var age = 10;
 ```

-Suppose we wanted to add two years to this age.
-We could do use the `+` or addition operator:
+Suppose we want to add two years to this age.
+We could use the `+` or addition operator:

 ``age = age + 2;``

 Let's read this right to left.
-We're taking the variable ``age`` and adding two to it.
+We're taking the number 2 and then adding it to the variable ``age``.
 We're then setting the result of that addition to the variable ``age``.
 So if we did:

 ``console.log(age);``

 We would see ``12`` get printed out.
 We can similarly use the ``-`` (subtraction), ``/`` (division), and ``*`` (multiplication) operators.

+Suppose we wanted to double the age to 24.
+We could

+``age = age * 2;``

+OR

+``age = age + age;``

+Let's talk about the second suggestion.
+Again, right to left: take the variable ``age`` (which is currently set to 12) and add it to ``age`` again (also set to 12).
+The result of the addition is 24 which then gets stored in the variable ``age``.